Limbo0x01/Nakerah-lab-v1/README.md

 ## Now let's come to download the server

-You can download Ubuntu server 2018 64 witch is the best one :
+You can download Ubuntu server 2018 64 and it's the best one :

 [Download Ubuntu Server 64](https://ubuntu.com/download/server/thank-you?version=18.04.3&architecture=amd64)

 ------------------------------